JetBrains/kotlin/plugins/kotlin-serialization/kotlin-serialization-compiler/README.md

 # Kotlin serialization IDEA plugin

 Kotlin serialization plugin consists of three parts: a compiler plugin, an IntelliJ plugin and a runtime library.
-This is the IDEA plugin.
+This is the folder with common source for all plugins, IDEA plugin is built from here.
 Gradle and Maven plugins can be found in `libraries` folder.

-Please note that this plugin currently works only for highlighting and resolving symbols, and it doesn't work with embedded IDEA compiler.
-To build any project with serialization within IDEA, you'll need to delegate all build actions to gradle:
-`File - Settings - Build, Execution, Deployment - Build Tools - Gradle - Runner -` tick `Delegate IDE build/run actions to gradle`.
-IntelliJ projects currently are not supported.

 Compiler plugins are uploaded on bintray: https://bintray.com/kotlin/kotlinx/kotlinx.serialization.plugin